YangVincent/YangVincent.github.io/_posts/2018-09-01-davisreflections.md

 ---

 ## Preface
+Now that I'm done with school, I've often found myself thinking of how many positive impacts unique opportunities and people at Davis have had on me.

 In all honesty, at the end of my first year at Davis, my typical day consisted of waking up at 1PM, eating some Party Pizza Tostitos, and playing games/watching movies until 6AM (sprinkled with occasional assignments)... rinse and repeat.
 I'd done nothing, learned little, and thrown a year away.